 Description: Clicking on a link in Outlook or your Internet browser and not getting a response?
 This can be due to the fact the HTML registry file has been corrupted, and may need to be reset or replaced.

-- The easiest fix is to simply open and reset your internet browser, click the link below or put the address in your browser for an article to show you how to reset your browser.
+- The easiest fix is to simply open and reset your internet browser.
+See this article for steps on how to reset your browser.

-- If the reset does not work, we need to replace the html file in the registry.
-Click the link below to go to the Windows Seven Forums for a sample default file to be used as a guideline.
+- If the reset does not work, we need to replace an html file in the registry.
+Here is some information from Windows Seven Forums for a sample default file to be used as a guideline.

 - Make sure the Data value under the Default (string) is showing as HTMLfile - if not, right click default and modify it to HTMLfile and click OK, and exit the registry editor.